c4s4/neon/README.md

 ## Build

-This project implements Go *1.11* modules, thus you must use Go version *1.11* of above to build *NeON*.
+This project uses Go modules, thus you must use Go version *1.26.5* or above to build *NeON*.
 To build the project without *NeON* already installed, follow these steps:

 - Clone the project with `git clone git@github.com:c4s4/neon.git`.
 - Go into the project directory, that must be *outside* your *GOPATH*.
 - Build the binary with command
-  `go install -ldflags -X  github.com/c4s4/neon/build.NeonVersion==VERSION`
+   `go build -ldflags "-X github.com/c4s4/neon/neon/build.NeonVersion=VERSION" ./neon`

-This will produce the *neon* binary for your OS and architecture in the *bin* directory of your *GOPATH*.
+This will produce the *neon* binary for your OS and architecture in the current directory.

-If neon is already installed, simply type `neon install`, this will generate neon binary in *bin* directory of your *GOPATH*.
+If neon is already installed, simply type `neon build`, this will generate the *neon* binary in the *build* directory.

 ## Contributors